Judiciary Committee Reviews New Sexual Misconduct Allegations Against Kavanaugh

 In the sworn declaration posted on Twitter, Swetnick alleges that during the years 1981-1983 she was at several parties that Kavanaugh also attended.

-Swetnick writes that she observed Kavanaugh drink, pressing himself against girls without their consent and engaged in other such behavior.
+Swetnick writes that she observed Kavanaugh drunk, press himself against girls without their consent and engage in other such behavior.
 Swetnick writes that she was raped at one party that Kavanaugh attended.

 Judiciary Committee spokesman Taylor Foy said in a statement that the panel has received Swetnick's statement and is looking into the allegations.